Best over 50s life insurance in the UK 2026

 Why Post Office's over 50s life insurance might not work for you

-Sainsbury's Bank ranked eighth in our over 50s life insurance review, earning a four-and-a-half-star rating.
-It pairs a quick route to full cover with a shorter premium payment commitment than many other insurers, which will appeal to applicants who want certainty sooner.
+The verdict: Sainsbury's Bank ranked eighth in myTribe's over 50s life insurance review, earning a four-and-a-half-star rating.
+Underwritten by Legal & General, it pairs a quick route to full cover with a shorter premium payment commitment than many insurers, appealing to those who want certainty sooner.
 The main drawback is a lower cover ceiling than some competitors offer.

 Why Sainsbury’s Bank’s over 50s life insurance might work for you

-The full life cover amount you select kicks in after just one year.
+• Full life cover after just one year.

-It includes extra benefits such as access to Legal & General’s wellbeing services, mental health support and second medical opinions, as well as its Care Concierge, which provides help with later life care options.
+• Extra benefits include access to Legal & General’s wellbeing services, mental health support and second medical opinions and Care Concierge.

 Why Sainsbury’s Bank’s over 50s life insurance might not work for you